M-J-Robbins/good-email-code/email-code/columns.md

 ---
 layout: default
-title: Container
+title: Columns
-description: Place multiple columns of content next to each other.
+description: A centered column to house all the email content.
 group: "code"
 order: 1.4
 ---